 Assoc Prof Daniel Goh Pei Siong: To ask the Minister for Trade and Industry whether the Government has responded to Senoko Energy's request for a rescue package and whether our energy market is in trouble.

-Written Answer (to be attributed to Minister for Trade and Industry Mr Chan Chun Sing)
+Written reply (to be attributed to Minister for Trade & Industry Mr Chan Chun Sing)

 1. Mr Speaker, Senoko Energy Pte Ltd (“Senoko”) has clarified publicly that its current financial situation does not require additional funding from the government in the foreseeable future, and that its outlook on the local power industry remains positive.

 2. Power generators have long asset lives of about 30 years.
 During this period, the investment of power generating companies (“gencos”) are subject to cyclical fluctuations in demand and supply, given that Singapore’s electricity market is a competitive one.
 We are currently in a situation where there is an excess supply of generation capacity.
 Over time, this oversupply should ease as demand rises and old capacity is retired.